Individual, Couples, Family Counselling and Psychological Assessments in Toronto

 What are the different types of therapy methods?

-There are many different types of therapies that are practiced.
+Many different types of therapies are practiced.
 Some include CBT, EFT, Integrative Therapy, and Psychodynamic Therapy.
 It can be difficult to know what type of therapeutic approach you may need.
 After an initial assessment, a therapist will work with you to tailor a treatment plan and customize the therapeutic approach to fit your needs.

 How can I help someone who is struggling with their mental health?

-There's a few things you can do; be a safe space for them to open up without trying to diagnose or question their feelings.
-Keep things open ended and know your limits.
+There are a few things you can do; provide a safe space for them to open up without trying to diagnose them or question their feelings.
+Keep things open-ended and know your limits.
 If you fear they may be a harm to themselves, seek the help of a professional.

 What is the difference between a psychiatrist, psychologist, psychotherapist, and social worker?

 Clinical social workers have a Masters degree in Social Work.
-They assess mental health conditions through a biopsychosocial lens, seeing clients as part of the communities to which they belong, such as families, work environments, etc. They help treat and support individuals, groups and families struggling with emotional difficulties and often provide a combination of therapy and assistance with accessing community resources.
+They assess mental health conditions through a biopsychosocial lens, seeing clients as part of the communities to which they belong, such as families, work environments, etc. These social service workers help treat and support individuals, groups and families struggling with emotional difficulties and often provide individual or family counselling services and assistance with accessing community resources.

 I feel quite low sometimes.
 Should I see a therapist?

-If you're constantly feeling down, one of the most important things to do is open up to someone.
-Most people feel more comfortable confiding in a close friend or family member, but seeking a professional is an option as well.
+If you're feeling down, one of the most important things to do is open up to someone.
+Most people feel more comfortable confiding in a close friend or family member, but seeking a professional for individual counselling is a great option as well.

 How do I find the right therapist for me?